Image from John Mahoney

 - Canberra - Text by M. Alan Kazlev

 Old Earth capital of Australia; originally a dull bureaucratic centre, by 3rd to 5th century a respectable University Town called the "Geneva of the South".
 Like Canaveral, Paris, and a number of other historical sites, was not completely demolished following the Great Expulsion, now a minor pilgrim/tourist waystation, a single small arcology, occasionally staffed by a small number of disinterested Children of Gaia (mostly marsupial rianths) like some of other old culture and university towns.
-No relation to Canberra Orbital in CisLunar L5.
+Canberra Orbital is named after this ancient city.

 - Continent (geography)